watson-developer-cloud/assistant-web-chat-service-desk-starter/docs/AGENT_APP.md

 ## Viewing agent application via iFrame

 Some service desks allow you to add an iFrame to the agent page via a server side template language.
-If that mechanism also allows you to access the `sessionHistoryKey` you can simply embed an iFrame that will render the history of the conversation:
+If that mechanism also allows you to access the `sessionHistoryKey`, you can simply embed an iFrame that will render the history of the conversation:

 ```
 <iframe